The 20 Best Polydactyly Doctors Near Me in Oregon, US

 Languages Spoken:

-Aaron Karlen is a Hand Surgeon and an Orthopedics provider in Salem, Oregon.
+Aaron Karlen is a Hand Surgeon practicing medicine in Salem, Oregon.
 Dr. Karlen is rated as an Experienced provider by MediFind in the treatment of Polydactyly.
-His top areas of expertise are Scaphoid Non-Union, Carpal Tunnel Syndrome, Rhizarthrosis, and Trigger Thumb.
-Dr. Karlen is currently accepting new patients.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Scaphoid Non-Union, Carpal Tunnel Syndrome, Rhizarthrosis, and Trigger Thumb.

 Experienced in Polydactyly